 Yes.
 During Virginia FDD registration and renewal the state examiner will review the financial statements of your franchise company to determine if your company is solvent.
 If the state examiner determines that your franchise company is either “insolvent” or “in danger of becoming insolvent” then the state state examiner may either refuse registration under Section 13.1-562 of the Retail Franchising Act or condition registration on the imposition and your satisfaction of a financial assurance requirement.
 Under Virginia’s administrative code a financial assurance requirement will be comprised of either an agreement to defer receipt of the initial franchise fee for each franchise sold in Virginia until you have satisfied your “pre-opening obligations under the franchise agreement” or the escrow of the initial franchise fee with an approved Virginia bank.

 Virginia FDD registration must be renewed 30 days prior to the one year anniversary of your registration date.
 However, this does not negate your obligation to update your FDD on an annual basis within 120 days of the end of your fiscal year.
 In such instance if your 120 day annual renewal period is out of sync with your Virginia registration / renewal date, i.e., your Virginia registration has not yet expired, you may file a FDD registration amendment application.

 Visit our interactive franchise registration map and learn more about state franchise laws, FDD registration states and required franchise filings.

-To learn more about how we can help you with your franchise registrations and growing your franchise in Virginia and across the United States contact us at (800) 976-4904 or contact us.
+To learn more about how we can help register your FDD in Virginia and across the United States contact us at (800) 976-4904 or contact us.